StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-user-accounts/manage-user-accounts.md

 5. Select a new image in PNG or JPG format.
 The file must be smaller than 500 KB.

 6. Select **Confirm**.

+## Edit a user account permission profile

+### As an administrator

+1. {!includes/users-view-go-to.md!}

+2. Locate the user account you're looking for, hover over it, and select :fontawesome-solid-eye:.

+3. In the drawer, move through the **Organizations** section and update the permission profile for the relevant organizations.

+4. Select **Confirm**.

+### As an organization administrator

+1. {!includes/organization-view-go-to.md!}

+2. {!includes/users-tab-go-to.md!}

+3. Locate the user account you're looking for, hover over it, and select :fontawesome-solid-eye:.

+4. In the drawer, move through the **Organizations** section and update the permission profile for the relevant organizations.

+5. Select **Confirm**.

 ## Manage a user account API key